ryanmark1867/tabpfn_basics/README.md

 # README for xgboost basics repo

 Repo for upcoming Manning book on machine learning for tabular data that covers basics of working w.
-XGBoost
+XGBoost, including:
+- built-in feature importance